ArtHitParade

 — Sotheby's (@Sothebys) February 18, 2016

-Safavid - The Carpet of Senator Clark
+The Carpet of Senator Clark

-The carpet of Senator Clark will not create the same surprise as it has already been described for nearly a century as a masterpiece of Persian textile art.
-It was exhibited after the death of its owner in 1925 in a museum that de-accessions it now.
-It is estimated $ 5M, for sale by Sotheby's in New York on June 5.
-Here is the link to the catalog.
+The extreme refinement of Persian carpets reached its peak under the Safavid dynasty.
+Well known by the connoisseurs, the carpet of Senator Clark had already been described for nearly a century as a masterpiece of Persian textile art.
+It was exhibited after the death of its owner in 1925 in a museum that de-accessioned it.
+It was sold for $ 34M from a lower estimate of $ 5M by Sotheby's on June 5, 2013, lot 12.

-Its red background is rare and perhaps unique in its class, the sickle-leaf pattern variant of the 'vase' technique.
+Its red background is rare and perhaps unique in its class, the sickle-leaf pattern variant of the 'Vase' technique.
 Its fine floral motifs and its palmettes make it a vibrant and sumptuous artwork in 267 x 196 cm size.

 It is always difficult to date and locate an old carpet, if not by considerations of its technical characteristics.
 The Clark carpet is Safavid and probably Kirman.
-It is comparable to the best known pieces woven during the reign of Shah Abbas 400 years ago.
+It is comparable to the best pieces woven during the reign of Shah Abbas 400 years ago.

-It is also shared by Wikimedia.
+The image is shared by Wikimedia.

 The Clark 'Sickle-Leaf', vine scroll and palmette carpet, probably Kirman, 17th century